About the Program

 - The Australian Childhood Immunisation Register (ACIR); and

 - Subsidising individual private consultations which involve immunisation through the Medicare Benefits Schedule (MBS).

 - The Victorian Cytology Service for the administration of the National HPV Vaccination Program Register.

-The Office of Health Protection, within the Department of Health and Ageing, is responsible for the development, implementation and evaluation of national immunisation policies and programs.
+The Office of Health Protection, within the Department of Health, is responsible for the development, implementation and evaluation of national immunisation policies and programs.

 Page last modified: 22 October, 2013